Kaidan Alenko

 If Kaidan survives the events of Mass Effect, by the events of Mass Effect 2 he is encountered on the human colony of Horizon after Shepard receives a tip that Horizon will be the next human colony to be abducted by the enigmatic race known as the Collectors.
 In Mass Effect 3, Kaidan initially appears at the Alliance base in Vancouver before taking off on a mission to Mars with Shepard and the crew of the Normandy SR-2.
 Kaidan is voiced by Raphael Sbarge.

-Initially presented as a heterosexual love interest for a female Shepard in the first game, the character is reintroduced in Mass Effect 3 as a bisexual love interest, a decision by BioWare which attracted mostly praise as well as some criticism.
-Kaidan has received an overall mixed reception throughout his appearances in the Mass Effect trilogy.
+Initially presented as a heterosexual love interest for a female Shepard in the first game, the character is reintroduced in Mass Effect 3 as a bisexual love interest, a decision by BioWare which attracted praise from most critics.
+Kaidan has received an overall mixed to positive reception throughout his appearances in the Mass Effect trilogy.

 Character overview

 Raised in Canada, Kaidan is a Systems Alliance officer born with the ability to manipulate dark energy, employ telekinesis and create mass effect fields called biotics, after his mother is affected by "Element Zero" during an incident in Singapore while he was in utero.
 In gameplay terms, Kaidan is a "Sentinel", who combines biotic and technological abilities to manipulate the environment, enhance defensive capabilities, disable and track enemies.
 Kaidan suffers from infrequent, but debilitating, migraines as a side effect of the controversial L2 implants he was fitted with during his time at Biotic Acclimatization and Temperance Training ("BAaT"), nicknamed "brain camp" by Kaidan.

 Kaidan is cited as an example of the consequences that come with branching narratives in video games.
 In the first game the player has to decide whether Kaidan or Ashley Williams would survive during a late-game mission on the planet Virmire.
 The squad member who survives will afterwards serve as a constant reminder of the player's choices throughout the Mass Effect trilogy.
 Kaidan shares the same overall story arc as Ashley in the sequels and while both characters effectively function as opposite-gender placeholders for one another throughout the trilogy, they start off differently in the first game and have distinct personalities and skills.

 Kaidan is a romance option for a female Shepard in the first game, and their relationship could persist over the entire trilogy depending on the player's choices.
 He can also be romanced by a male Shepard in Mass Effect 3, where he would reveal his unrequited feelings for the Commander.